Rakefire/causey.app/site/collections/_posts/2023-04-25-mission-met-center-s-newest-features.md

   description:
   image:
   prevent_indexing: false
+blurb: >-
+  In this feature annoucement, we touch on Organization Launch Status, Changes to Automated Emails, Plan Lock Feature Enhanced Presentation View, Report Generation, and Cloning Focus Areas
 ---
 Here is all the news on our latest features and updates to Mission Met Center.